alexpreynolds/hilbert-genome-cooler/README.md

 ## `hilbertgenome`

-A Python library to generate a multiscale `mcool` file of categorical data from an epilogos "scores" file.
+A Python library to generate a multiscale `mcool` file of categorical data derived from a whole-genome epilogos "scores"-formatted file.

 ## `HilbertGenomeCooler.ipynb`